 Here’s a wonderfully delicious, lean brisket recipe.
 The key to making it skinny is to ask your butcher for a lean cut and trim the fat, before cooking.
-All the other ingredients come together while cooking to create a fabulous rich tasting sauce.
-The dried fruits adds a festive touch.
-Each serving has 354 calories, 9 grams of fat and 8 Weight Watchers POINTS PLUS.
+All the other ingredients come together while cooking to create a fabulous rich-tasting sauce.
+The dried fruits add a festive touch.
+Each serving has 354 calories, 9 grams of fat, and 8 Blue WW Freestyle SmartPoints, and 8 Green

 Prep Time: 15 minutes